Flavor, transverse momentum, and azimuthal dependence of charged pion multiplicities in SIDIS with 10.6 GeV electrons: The Experiment

 The experiment was carried out in spring 2018 and fall 2019, in Hall C at JLab.
 Electrons scattered from hydrogen and deuterium cryogenic targets were detected in the High Momentum Spectrometer (HMS), with alternatively positive and negative pions detected in the Super High Momentum Spectrometer (SHMS).
-An overview of the experiment layout is shown in Fig.~\ref{fig:hallc}~\cite{shms_nim}.
+Additional details about the experiment can be found in Refs.~\cite{Bhatt:2024prq,shms_nim}.
+An overview of the experiment layout is shown in Fig.~\ref{fig:hallc}.